The 6 Best Bidet Toilet Seat Attachments to Buy

 If you’re a frequent traveler, chances are you’ve stumbled on a bidet or two in your lifetime.
-Though less common in the United States, bidets (pronounced buh-days) are having a serious moment.
-This is likely due to the toilet paper shortages that occurred early on in the pandemic.
+Though less common in the United States, bidets (pronounced buh-days) are having a serious moment—and they might even save you some money in the long run.

 These nifty devices resemble a bowl or receptacle that attaches to a standard toilet.
-They are designed for washing areas that toilet paper is also tasked with.
-(These are the bad hygiene habits that are worse than you thought.)
+They are designed for washing the down-there areas of your body that toilet paper is usually tasked with tidying.

 How does a bidet work?

 Like a sink or a bathtub, a bidet is a dedicated bathroom fixture.
-But it’s meant to wash essential parts of the body (i.e., your private areas).
 It utilizes a targeted water stream to clean both front and rear after using the bathroom—no toilet paper necessary.
-(Also, learn why you should always wash your hands.)

 What is a bidet toilet seat attachment?

 Bidets are expensive, but you can buy just the toilet seat attachment at a much more affordable price.
-This is a great option for a homeowner who is not ready to commit to a stand-alone bidet or integrated smart toilet with bidet functionality, says Tingen.
+This is a great option for renters, or a homeowner who is not ready to commit to a stand-alone bidet or integrated smart toilet with bidet functionality, says Tingen.
 She also points out that a bidet attachment works with your existing toilet fixture.
-(These are the body parts you’re not washing enough.)

 The benefits of using a bidet toilet seat attachment